mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 }
 </code></pre>

-= How to use filters to replace the widget form file = You need to have a php file with your custom template uploaded to your WordPress server.
+= Use filters to replace the widget form file =
+You need to have a php file with your custom template uploaded to your WordPress server.
 Then add the following code to your template functions.php file.
 <pre><code>
 /**